auroracoin101/Auroracoin/README.md

 code.
 This is especially important for large or high-risk changes.
 It is useful to add a test plan to the pull request description if testing the changes is not straightforward.

-## Developers

-Developers are encouraged to create tools for Auroracoin to support the adoption of Auroracoin.
-Such software, e.g. for payments, will help Icelanders start using the currency in their daily lives.

-Interested in helping out?
-Please email auroracoin@auroracoin.is, and let us know how you can help.